 Make the bra buying experience a day to remember.
 If your teen loves going shopping, make a day of it, go for lunch and buy some treats together.

-If your teen is shy, there are lots of fabulous bras you can buy online.
+If your teen is shy, there are lots of fabulous best teenage bras you can buy online.
 Have an evening browsing for styles she likes, and celebrate with snacks and her favourite film when you’re done.